 Travel Tips

-a) It is good to wear a good trekking shoes.
+a) It is good to wear good trekking shoes.
 We have seen many walking in normal chappals or sports shoes on the trail.
 But we don’t advise.
-A good trekking shoe like Forclaz 500 or Forclaz 600 or Woodlands will give you excellent grip on the slippery track.
+A good trekking shoe like Forclaz 500 or Forclaz 600 or Woodlands will give you an excellent grip on the slippery track.

 b) Always walk on the track and beware of shit spots.
-Walking on the trail next to track may not be a great option.
+Walking on the trail next to the track may not be a great option.

-c) A high power torch is a must as many tunnels – which are dark – have to be crossed.
+c) A high-power torch is a must as many tunnels – which are dark – have to be crossed.

-d) Take a good rain gear.
+d) Take good rain gear.
 Walking with an umbrella may not work as it will be windy.

 e) Don’t worry about leeches.
 It is part and parcel of the trek.
 We were lucky.
 None came near us!